cvxpy/cvxpy/doc/source/index.rst

 **News.**

-* CVXPY v1.1.a1 (which is an alpha version) has been released.
-This version makes repeatedly canonicalizing parametrized problems much faster than before.
-See the tutorial on :ref:`dpp` for more information.
+* CVXPY v1.1.0 has been released.
+This version makes repeatedly canonicalizing :ref:`parametrized problems <dpp>` much faster than before, allows differentiating the map from parameters to optimal solutions, and introduces some new atoms.
+See :ref:`updates` for more information.

 * CVXPY v1.0.24 supports
   `disciplined quasiconvex programming <https://web.stanford.edu/~boyd/papers/dqcp.html>`_,